11 April 2019 | Rate parity, Distribution

 As Michael Grenfell, CMA’s executive director of enforcement, told BBC Radio 4, trust is the critical currency of e-commerce:

 “You can get some good bargains on the sites, but it is very important that you can trust what they say.”

 The same goes for hotels: don't violate the carefully nurtured guest relationship with misleading sales tactics or other violations of consumer trust.
 Hotels should be especially careful with member rates, personalisation, and dynamic pricing.

 To really be seen as different from OTAs, hotels must be trustworthy and transparent in all aspects of pricing in a dynamic and personalised world.

 We have a number of resources to help you get your head around parity, including an eBook, our Annual Hotel Parity Review and research into wholesalers breaking the chain.
 And we co-hosted a webinar with PhocusWire on the subject this month.
-Register to watch a recording of the webinar.
+Watch a recording of the webinar.

 The webinar was broadcast on April 16 and is currently available on demand